 The waters contain minerals such as silica and sulfur.
 It is said that these minerals help to relax the body, have healthy skin, improve circulation, reduce inflammation, and ease aches and pains.

-The geothermal water helps to regulate the body’s temperature, creating an overall sense of well-being.
-Soaking in Iceland’s hot springs can help you to de-stress, relax your muscles, and improve your health.
+Basically, the geothermal water helps to regulate the body’s temperature, creating an overall sense of well-being.

 What do you wear to Iceland hot springs?

 To bathe in Icelandic hot springs, you should wear a dark colored bathing suit.
-Not all hot springs are perfectly clean as you’re in the middle of nature, so you shouldn’t wear something that you take extra care of.
+Not all hot springs are perfectly clean as you’re in the middle of nature.
+So don’t wear your favourite swimming suit.

 As temperatures can get cold at any season in Iceland, you may want to wear a beanie.
 If you need to hike to get to a hot spring, you should bring extra clothing such as a windbreaker or waterproof jacket.

-Last but not least, bring a towel or blanket to keep yourself comfortable, as well as a big bottle of water so you don’t get dehydrated.
+Last but not least, bring a towel or blanket to keep yourself warm when you get out of the water, as well as a big bottle of water so you don’t get dehydrated.
 Finally, don’t forget your camera to capture all the beautiful scenery of Iceland’s hot springs!

 Do Iceland hot springs smell?